olcf/olcf-user-docs/services_and_applications/slate/storage.rst

 #.
-   To add the PVC to a pod using the web GUI first select **application** and then **deployments** in the hamburger menu on the left had side.
+   To add the PVC to a pod using the web GUI first select **Workloads** and then **Deployments** in the hamburger menu on the left had side.

    .. image:: /images/slate/application-deployments.png